james-gould/azure-keyvault-emulator/docs/CONFIG.md

 - Mount that directory as a `volume` to `certs/` when you start the container so the certificates can be installed into the API.
     - For Docker this would be using the `-v C:/Users/Name/keyvaultemulator/certs:certs/:ro`.

+> [!NOTE]
+> You can persist your data with a direct Docker connection using `-e Persist=true`.
+>
+> This will create an `emulator.db` in the mount next to your certificates; shareable, re-usable, updated in real-time and loaded in at runtime.
+>
+> This is **opt-in** behaviour, without persistence the Emulator data will be stored internally at `/tmp/{guid}.db` and destroyed on shutdown.

 ### Installing Certificates

 The certificates must be installed as a **Trusted Root CA** to achieve SSL: